cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 * Install some core packages on Ubuntu  that the BOSH deployer depends on.

 <pre class="terminal">
-$ sudo apt-get -y install libsqlite3-dev genisoimage
+$ sudo apt-get -y install libsqlite3-dev genisoimage libxslt-dev libxml2-dev
 </pre>

 * Install Ruby and RubyGems.
 Refer to the [Installing Ruby](/docs/common/install_ruby.html) page for help with Ruby installation.
+We recommend using rbenv to install a recent version of ruby 1.9.3 as we have found the versions available using apt-get on Ubuntu are out of date and don't work well.

 * Install the BOSH deployer Ruby gem.

 <pre class="terminal">
-$ gem install bosh_cli --pre
+$ gem install bosh_cli --pre --no-ri --no-rdoc
-$ gem install bosh_cli_plugin_micro --pre
+$ gem install bosh_cli_plugin_micro --pre --no-ri --no-rdoc
 </pre>

 Once you have installed the deployer, you will be able to use `bosh micro`